heimdahl-xyz/heimdahl-cli/Readme.md

-# Heimdahl cli: Command line tool for EVM Chain event stream and replay
+# Heimdahl cli: Command line tool for EVM and Solana chain event stream and replay

 **EVM events indexer and listener** is a command-line interface (CLI) tool.